EliottZemour/EliottZemour.github.io/about.md

 ## About me

 Hello!
 My name is Eliott and I am a master student in Computational Science and Engineering at EPFL, the Swiss Federal Institute of Technology in Lausanne.
-__I am currently looking for 6-month internship opportunities in machine learning starting february-march 2022__.

 My main interests are computational mathematics, ML, reinforcement learning, and most importantly ethics and fairness of AI.